We explore common accounting mistakes landlords make and how the right tools and softwares can allow you to easily resolve them.

-In order to qualify and properly take advantage of the tax deductions available for rental properties, landlords need to keep careful and accurate records.
-Not doing so can result in missing out in thousands of dollars worth of deductions, which, especially in these particularly challenging times, could mean the difference between profit and loss on your rental property.
+To qualify and properly take advantage of the tax deductions available for rental properties, landlords need to keep careful and accurate records.
+Not doing so can result in missing out on thousands of dollars worth of deductions, which, especially in these particularly challenging times, could mean the difference between profit and loss on your rental property.

 In this article we go through 5 of the common accounting mistakes we see landlords make every day and how using the right tools and software can allow you to easily resolve them.

 Running a rental is the same as running any business.
 And while the IRS may deem the income to be passive, as landlords we know it’s anything but passive.
 What this essentially means is that without time-saving and established processes in place properly operating your rental properties could take up far more of your time than you want to give.

 We recognize that everyone is different, and everyone has different needs.
 If you have one or two properties, for example, you might find that using a spreadsheet will work fine for you.
 If you’re already experienced with Quickbooks then this system may work for your rental property accounts.

 Generally speaking, however, good property management software will offer you all the income expense tracking tools you need as well as important time-saving features alongside to help you save time and money.

 We see this a lot.
 For most people, managing your property accounts isn’t the most entertaining part of being a landlord.
 Because of this, landlords allow their expenses to build up into an unnecessarily large admin task at the end of the month, or worse, at the end of the year.

 This means hours of sorting through receipts and scrolling through bank accounts to locate relevant expenses.
 Inevitably, they still end up missing expenses or recording them incorrectly.
 This mistake can cost landlords thousands of dollars every year and is completely avoidable with the right tools.